holgerbrandl/datautils/R/spinr/README.md

-spin.R: A shell-wrapper for knitr::spin
+spin.R - A shell-wrapper for knitr::spin
 ===